Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/migration-guide.md

 LogAnalyticsDataClient client = new LogAnalyticsDataClientImpl(credentials);
 ```

+In `azure-monitor-query`:

-In `azure-monitor-query`, the creation of the client is done through the [LogsQueryClientBuilder][LogsQueryClientBuilder].
+- The creation of the client is done through the [LogsQueryClientBuilder][LogsQueryClientBuilder].
 The sync and async operations are separated to [LogsQueryClient] and [LogsQueryAsyncClient].
-The authentication is done through `TokenCredential`.
-There are several `TokenCredential` types implemented in `azure-identity` library that supports AAD auth.
-For more details on `azure-identity` please refer to
-the [Azure Identity README][azure-identity-readme].
+- The authentication is done through `TokenCredential`.
+There are several `TokenCredential` types implemented in the `azure-identity` library that support Azure AD auth.
+For more details on `azure-identity`, see the [Azure Identity README][azure-identity-readme].

 ***Create a sync client***
 ```java